lacassef/recodexapicodeexamples/allsportsapi/footapis-endpoints/INCIDENTS.md

 - **playerNameIn**: String, name of the player coming in during a substitution.
 - **playerNameOut**: String, name of the player going out during a substitution.
 - **sequence**: String, represents the sequence of the incident in the match.

-Please make sure to refer to this guide while interpreting the data received from the endpoint.